-Experienced real estate agents like Gerry Goodman have what it takes to sell your home; they provide you guidance on for how much you should list your house, work to get your house on the market and provide execution on all the legal processes having to do with selling your home.
+Experienced real estate agents in Orange County CA like Gerry Goodman have what it takes to sell your home; they provide you guidance on for how much you should list your house, work to get your house on the market and provide execution on all the legal processes having to do with selling your home.

 Gerry Goodman shares a few strategies that you can use yourself to help boost the selling power of your house through social media:

 Use your friends or followers on Facebook, Twitter, Instagram or G+ to sell for you.
 When you are about to list your house for the first time, provide your (trusted) friends and followers with a story about why you are selling, what you are doing following the sale of this house, and ask them for help in selling your home my kindly sharing or retweeting the link to your home for sale.
 Don’t forget to include links, as you’ll have a higher chance of getting people to click when they can see photos through an attached link.

 If you want to go a step further, you can let your followers know that if they help you sell your home, you may give them a nice reward for their help such as a gift certificate or special gift.

 Twitter, Snapchat, and Instagram are platforms that allow people to get quick blasts of information accompanied by photos that may get your home noticed.
 Provide something witty or eye-catching in the photo description or your tweet that will have followers having a little laugh while gaining helpful and valuable information about your house for sale.

 Don’t Overpower Your Friends’ Feeds